 - R. Stanton Dodge, Executive Vice President and General Counsel, DISH Network L.L.C., along with attorneys from the leading Information Law firm of Redgrave LLP, will judge the entries to this competition.

-- The judges will evaluate all eligible submissions and, in their sole discretion, select a winning entry based on the Evaluation Criteria described above.
+- The judges will evaluate all eligible submissions and, in their sole discretion, select a winning entry and a runner-up based on the Evaluation Criteria described above.

 - All decisions of the judges will be final.